elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Allow drop all capabilites mutation to be disabled per service
 - Added annotation for the grafana dashboard "Compute Resources / Pod" to show container restarts
 - Added so Grafana egress can be configured from sc-config.
+- Added possibility to change Alertmanager template for slack alerts.

 ### Fixed